osmandapp/web/main/docs/user/personal/tracks/manage-tracks.md

 </Tabs>

 Each track, like folders, has its menu.
 To open it:
-- *Android* - tap the 3-dot menu in the field with the required track.
+- *Android* - tap the three-dot menu in the field with the required track.
 - *iOS* - long-tap the required track in the list.

 Menu with actions: